unixorn/awesome-zsh-plugins/README.md

 * [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdc](https://github.com/evanthegrayt/cdc) - Makes it easier to change directories to directories that are subdirs of a user-defined list of directories.
 Includes tab-completion, session history and `pushd`, `popd` and `dirs` equivalents.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
-* [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to a directory found in one of your defined frequently-used places.
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for ZSH.
 * [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses:
 * [cheatsheet](https://github.com/0b10/cheatsheet) - Plugin to easily view, create, and edit cheatsheets.